‘Acquisition may get the ball rolling, but retention is where big money is.’

 Developed in 2003 by Bain & Company, the Net Promoter Score is often considered as the gold standard CX metric.
 A single NPS question lets you measure, track, and analyze customer perceptions about your brand.

 “On a scale of 0-10, how likely are you to recommend us to your friends & family?”

-Recent studies like Global Trust in Advertising Report, almost 83% of the participants stated that they trust recommendations made by heir friends or family over any other forms.
+In recent studies like Global Trust in Advertising Report, almost 83% of the participants stated that they trust recommendations made by their friends or family over any other forms.
 This underlines how significant designing an NPS program for your brand is.
 A robust process to track, analyze, and implement changes in your existing customer experience program will transform you into an NPS leader.

 When you run an NPS program, you will be investing a substantial amount of resources.
 It would only make sense to have a well-defined plan in place.
 Break down your targets into feasible goals by keeping them SMART, ie. Specific, Measurable, Achievable, Realistic, and Time-Bound.
 This helps your company be focused and stick to the plan.

 Choosing the right tool can make or break your survey.
 Randomly sending surveys to all your customers is going to gain you completely unreliable data.
 Segmenting the audience lets you monitor, compare, and track your NPS score based on different demographics across different areas of your organization.

 Automating the entire NPS program will save your time, effort, and other resources.
 Having a dedicated NPS platform lets you analyze and forecast trends, hassle-free.
 Having a spreadsheet to track and calculate your NPS score is not scalable in the long run.